campfred/yap/content/posts/1765474608941-Rekordbox-Preparation-Guide/index.md

 - <mark>📜 MBR partitioning scheme</mark><br>
   It seems like even some recent DJ hardware are still incompatible with GPT-based drives.
 So, stick with MBR for now.
 - <mark>💽 FAT32 partition format</mark> **if you're playing on old hardware** _(up to CDJ-2000NXS2 players)_<br>
-  While this usually won't cause issues on recent hardware, it's preferred to avoid FAT32 if you're going to record extended DJ sets.
+  While this usually won't cause issues on recent hardware, it's preferred to avoid FAT32 if you're going to record extended DJ sets on that USB key.
 - <mark>💽 exFAT partition format</mark> is preferred otherwise but optional if playing on recent hardware _(CDJ-3000 and XDJ-XZ and up)_<br>
-  This partition format is [better suited for flash memory][pcmag-storage-formats] and can handle bigger files which is handy for recording your sick DJ sets.
+  This partition format is [better suited for flash memory][^1] and can handle bigger files which is handy for recording your sick DJ sets.

+[^1]: "ExFAT was made to be very portable and optimized for flash drives.
+It’s lightweight like FAT32, but without the same file size restrictions." — [John Bogna @ PCMag Labo][pcmag-storage-formats]

 ## Rekordbox app and settings